Marco Sabatini's blog

 Just inject the in memory behaviour and execute the test (voila’).

+###Do I need to test infrastructure?
 Yes of course!
 After separating domain logic from the infrastructure logic, It’s very easy testing infrastructure code in isolated mode using an integration test like these:

 @Test